The Essential Komodo Packing List: What to Bring on Your Luxury Phinisi Trip (2024)

 Onboard Attire: Effortless Tropical Elegance

-Life aboard a Floresphinisi vessel is a study in relaxed sophistication.
-The prevailing ethos is ‘barefoot luxury’, where comfort and style coexist beautifully.
-Your wardrobe should reflect this.
+Life aboard a Floresphinisi vessel is a study in relaxed sophistication, where the prevailing ethos is ‘barefoot luxury’.
+Your wardrobe should reflect this, as average daytime temperatures consistently hover around 30-32°C (86-90°F).
 Prioritise lightweight, breathable fabrics such as linen, high-quality cotton, and silk blends.
 These materials are perfectly suited to the warm, humid climate and will keep you comfortable whether you are lounging on the sun deck or enjoying an alfresco lunch.

-Pack several sets of swimwear, as much of your time will be spent in or near the water.
-A selection of elegant cover-ups—think kaftans, sarongs, or lightweight shirts—is essential for moving between the sea and the ship’s social areas.
-For the evenings, whilst there is no formal dress code, many guests enjoy changing for dinner.
-A few smart-casual options, such as sundresses, tailored shorts, or linen trousers, will be perfect for dining under the stars.
-Finally, a light jumper, pashmina, or cashmere wrap is a wise addition for cooler, breezy nights on the open water or for the air-conditioned comfort of the interior saloon.
+Pack several sets of swimwear, as with sea temperatures averaging a balmy 28°C (82°F), much of your time will be spent in or near the water.
+A selection of elegant cover-ups—think kaftans or sarongs—is essential for moving between the sea and the ship’s social areas.
+For the evenings, whilst there is no formal dress code on our intimate 10-14 guest vessels, many enjoy changing for dinner.
+A few smart-casual options, such as sundresses or linen trousers, will be perfect for dining under the stars.
+A light jumper or pashmina is a wise addition for cooler nights or the air-conditioned saloon.

 Shore Excursion Essentials: From Dragon Treks to Coral Reefs

-Your Flores phinisi journey is a gateway to extraordinary land and sea adventures.
-Packing for these excursions requires a practical approach.
-The signature trek to encounter the Komodo dragons on Rinca or Komodo Island involves traversing dry, sun-baked terrain.
-Sturdy, closed-toe walking shoes or comfortable trainers with good grip are non-negotiable for both safety and comfort.
+Your Flores phinisi journey is a gateway to extraordinary land and sea adventures, and packing for these excursions requires a practical approach.
+The signature trek to encounter the Komodo dragons on Rinca or Komodo Island involves traversing a trail that can be 2-4 kilometers long over dry, sun-baked terrain.
+Sturdy, closed-toe walking shoes or comfortable trainers with good grip are non-negotiable for both safety and comfort on these guided walks.

-For aquatic activities, a pair of water shoes or reef-safe sandals is invaluable.
-They protect your feet during wet landings on beaches like the iconic Pantai Merah (Pink Beach) and provide grip on potentially slippery surfaces.
-Whilst we provide professionally maintained, high-quality snorkelling and diving equipment, avid underwater explorers may prefer to bring their own mask for a perfect fit, especially if it is a prescription version.
-A long-sleeved rash guard is also highly recommended; it offers excellent protection from the intense equatorial sun and potential jellyfish stings.
-To carry these items, a small, durable dry bag is the most practical choice for keeping your electronics and personal effects safe and dry.
+For aquatic activities, a pair of water shoes is invaluable.
+They protect your feet during wet landings on beaches like Pantai Merah (Pink Beach), whose unique color comes from microscopic red foraminifera, and provide grip on potentially slippery surfaces.
+Whilst we provide professionally maintained snorkelling equipment, avid explorers may prefer their own mask for a perfect fit, especially a prescription version.
+A long-sleeved rash guard is also highly recommended; it offers excellent UV protection and a barrier against the occasional, harmless jellyfish with a mild sting.
+A small, 5-to-10-liter dry bag is the most practical choice for keeping electronics safe.

 Sun & Sea Protection: The Non-Negotiables

 The sun in the Indonesian archipelago is powerful, and its reflection off the sea intensifies its effects.
-Comprehensive sun protection is not an afterthought but a fundamental necessity.
-We urge all guests to bring a high-SPF (30-50+), broad-spectrum sunscreen.
-Crucially, it must be ‘reef-safe’.
-Standard sunscreens contain chemicals like oxybenzone and octinoxate, which are devastating to fragile coral ecosystems.
-Choosing a mineral-based (zinc oxide or titanium dioxide) alternative is a small but vital act of conservation for the pristine marine park you are here to enjoy.
+Comprehensive sun protection is a fundamental necessity.
+We urge all guests to bring a high-SPF (30-50+), broad-spectrum sunscreen that is ‘reef-safe’.
+Standard sunscreens contain oxybenzone and octinoxate, chemicals proven to cause coral bleaching.
+Choosing a mineral-based (zinc oxide or titanium dioxide) alternative is a vital act of conservation for the 1,733 square kilometer Komodo National Park you are here to enjoy.

 Beyond lotions, physical barriers are your best defence.
-A wide-brimmed hat that shields your face, neck, and ears is far more effective than a simple cap.
-A pair of high-quality, polarised sunglasses is essential to reduce the intense glare from the water’s surface, protecting your eyes and enhancing the vibrant colours of the seascape.
+A wide-brimmed hat is far more effective than a cap, especially as the equatorial UV index here can frequently reach 11+, a level classified as ‘extreme’.
+A pair of high-quality, polarised sunglasses is essential to reduce the intense glare from the water’s surface, protecting your eyes and revealing the vibrant blues and greens of the seascape.
 Finally, packing a soothing after-sun lotion, preferably containing aloe vera, will be a welcome relief for your skin at the end of a perfect day.

 Gadgets & Connectivity: Capturing the Moment

-The Komodo National Park offers a spectacle of photographic opportunities, from the macro details of its coral gardens to the sweeping panoramas from Padar Island.
-To capture it all, consider bringing an underwater camera, such as a GoPro, or a waterproof housing for your phone.
-For those who enjoy aerial perspectives, a drone can capture breathtaking footage, but please be prepared to follow all national park regulations and fly with respect for wildlife and the privacy of others.
+The Komodo National Park offers a spectacle of photographic opportunities, from the macro details of its 260+ coral species to the sweeping panoramas from Padar Island’s 185-meter-high viewpoint.
+To capture it all, consider bringing an underwater camera like a GoPro.
+For those who enjoy aerial perspectives, a drone can capture striking footage, but be aware that a permit, often costing around IDR 1,000,000, is required for use within the national park boundaries.
+Please fly with respect for wildlife and others.

-While your Flores phinisi is equipped with modern power outlets, a portable power bank is indispensable for recharging devices during long shore excursions.
+While your Flores phinisi is equipped with modern power outlets, a portable power bank of at least 10,000mAh is indispensable for recharging devices during shore excursions.
 It is also important to set expectations regarding connectivity.
-Wi-Fi and mobile signals are sporadic and often non-existent once we leave the port of Labuan Bajo.
-We encourage you to embrace this as a rare opportunity for a digital detox.
-Download your playlists, e-books, and films before you board.
-For a more traditional way to engage with your surroundings, a pair of binoculars is excellent for spotting marine life like dolphins and manta rays from the deck, or for observing the diverse birdlife, including the majestic sea eagles that patrol the skies.
+Wi-Fi and mobile signals are sporadic and often disappear entirely once we sail more than 20 kilometers from the port of Labuan Bajo.
+Embrace this digital detox by downloading playlists and e-books before you board.
+For a more traditional way to engage, a pair of binoculars is excellent for spotting marine life or the 128 species of birds recorded in the park.

 Health & Personal Items: Practical Considerations